-4.6 Records
+4.5 Records

-You are required to keep records of your CDD material.
+You are required to keep records of your CDD material, including electronic identification.

-4.7 CDD on clients
+4.6 CDD on clients

 Your firm will need to make its own assessments as to what evidence is appropriate to verify the identity of your clients.
 We outline a number of sources which may help you make that assessment.